OpenDominion/OpenDominion/structure.md

 Thinking out loud, eventually there could be support for things like:

 - User-made rulesets, with an interface to setup or generate such ruleset (based on input parameters), which could be ran based on a voting system, perhaps,
 - An AI/bot ruleset, where a REST API would be available during the round to developers so they can write bots to control their Dominion and its actions.
-Because let's face it, with games like there is always gonna be notorious botting and scripting to automate actions.
-Why not condone them into their own league to see who can make a more efficient AI?
+Because let's face it, with games like these there is always going to be notorious botting and scripting to automate actions to gain advantages.
+Why not condone these actions into their own league to see who can write the best bot?
+These leagues could also run alongside regular leaues, purely for people who would like a different approach to the game.
+Also building APIs is cool.

 ## URLs